voschezang/coding-handbook/goals-planning-strategy.md

 The goal is to externalize thinking.
 This helps to alignment the whole organization or team.

 Summarize higher level in one-pages, but do use appendices (for details) and link to additional sources.
+See also [documentation](documentation.md).

 **Assumptions & Facts**
 For each goal, denote the assumptions and rationale.
 Be explicit in what's an assumption or uncertain.